fchouteau/isae-practical-gcp/teacher/docs/0_intro.md

     controls: false
 ---

-# Cloud computing and virtualization
+# Intro to Virtualization, Cloud Computing, Docker and Google Cloud Platform

-### Application to Data Science & Machine Learning
+### By a Data Scientist, for Data Scientists

 **ISAE-SUPAERO, SDD, November 2019**